data61/landshark/README.md

 The basic steps in using landshark are:

-1. Import geotiffs and a target shapefile with `landshark-import`
+1. Import geotiffs and a target shapefile with `landshark-import`,
-2. Extract training/testing and query data with `landshark-extract`
+2. Extract training/testing and query data with `landshark-extract`,
-3. Train a model and predict with the `landshark` command, or `skshark` for scikit learn models
+3. Train a model and predict with the `landshark` command, or `skshark` for scikit-learn models.

-And optionally:
-4. Dump out the training/testing and query data as seen by landshark for use with external tools using the `landshark-dump` command.
+If you would like to use landshark outputs for other tools, you can export training, testing and query data with the `landshark-dump` command.

 ## Data Prerequisites